oleksiirude/Piscine-PHP/README.md

 # Piscine-PHP
-In this project at UNIT Factory (School 42) I swam in the pool with basic web technologies.
+In this project at UNIT Factory (School 42) I was swimming in the pool with basic web technologies.

 Here you can see more details about pool days:
 1. Day 00 - HTML, CSS